 "What can I do with a math degree?"
 This question illustrates perhaps the biggest reservation for students who are interested in majoring in mathematics.
 It is a common misconception that the only jobs available to those with mathematics degrees involve teaching.
 In reality, the critical-thinking and problem-solving skills that are cultivated when studying mathematics make one attractive to employers in a wide range of fields.

-You will notice that many occupations often associated with other majors -- such as engineering, the medical field, law, finance and actuarial work -- are open to mathematics majors.
-Indeed, recent graduates from UT Tyler with degrees in mathematics have found high paying jobs as actuaries and in the petroleum industry doing engineering.
+Many occupations that are often associated with other majors (such as engineering, the medical field, law, finance and actuarial work) are actually open to mathematics majors.
+Indeed, recent graduates from UT Tyler with degrees in mathematics have found high-paying jobs as actuaries and as engineers in the petroleum industry.

 Below are some specific fields where math majors may be attractive to prospective employers.
 (This list is adapted from Pepperdine University's webpage on careers in mathematics.)